UT-ADL/autoware_mini_practice/practice_3/README.md

 4. Now you have `distances` and respective `velocities`.
 You are ready to create the function.
 We can use `interp1d` from the [scipy library](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html#scipy.interpolate.interp1d).
    - Create the interpolator so that whenever the input distance is outside the range of the input distances, the returned value is 0.0.
 Use (`bounds_error` and `fill_value`)
-   - When interpolator is created, we can input the distance and it returns the velocity, see example below
+   - When an interpolator is created, we can input the distance and it returns the velocity, see example below

 ```
 distance_to_velocity_interpolator = interp1d(distances, velocities, kind='linear')